mohd-gs/mohd-gs/README.md

 Outside of that, I spend a lot of time thinking about how to make server-side systems that don't fall apart at scale.
 Linux terminal is my natural habitat.

-- 🔧 Currently deep in: micro-economic simulation, game state automation, real-time server tracking
+- Currently deep in: micro-economic simulation, game state automation, real-time server tracking
-- 🐧 Daily driver: Linux (Debian & Fedora depending on the machine)
+- Daily driver: Linux 🐧(Debian & Fedora depending on the machine)
-- 💬 Open to: OSS contributions, Java/Fabric projects, crypto bounties
+- Open to: OSS contributions, Java/Fabric projects, crypto bounties

 ---